Double Dragon Vase by Ogawa Bunsai

 Width: 21.0cm x 11.0cm Height: 31.0cm

-Double Dragon Vase (Sousei Hanare) - Made by the 6th Ogawa Bunsai (Kō)
+Double Dragon Flower Vase (Sousei Hanare) - Made by Ogawa Bunsai (Kō) VI

-A pair of dragonflies flap their wings lightly, spreading across both shoulders as if they have descended from time.
-The "Double Dragonfly Vase" by Ogawa Bunsai VI is a perfect blend of realism and decoration, tradition and playfulness, and can be said to be a symbol of "harmony and flight."
-This work, which combines a bold composition that draws the viewer's attention with a delicate expression, has a unique presence that is particularly striking among contemporary ceramics.
+A pair of dragonflies flap their wings lightly, beautifully sculpted to spread across both shoulders, as if they have descended from time.
+The "Double Dragon Vase" by Ogawa Bunsai VI is a beautiful blend of realism and decoration, tradition and playfulness, and can truly be said to be a symbol of "harmony and flight."
+This work, which combines a bold composition that draws the viewer's eye with a delicate expression, has a unique presence even among contemporary ceramics.

 Dragonflies as living forms

-The greatest highlight of this piece is undoubtedly the decoration of the "two dragons" on both shoulders.
-The three-dimensional form that seems to jump out is not merely a design, but breathes "the rhythm of life" into the static material of pottery.
-The wings decorated with intricate patterns are at first glance geometric, but somehow have a handmade warmth, evoking the way dragonfly wings sparkle in the sunlight.
+The greatest highlight of this piece is undoubtedly the "two dragons" decoration on both shoulders.
+The three-dimensional, popping-out form is more than just a design; it breathes the rhythm of life into the static material of ceramics.
+The feathers, decorated with intricate patterns, are at first glance geometric, yet somehow exude the warmth of something handmade, evoking the way dragonfly wings sparkle in the sunlight.

 For Ogawa Bunsai, the dragonfly is no coincidence.
-Familiar with the works of his father, the 5th Bunsai, from an early age, the 6th Bunsai did not follow in his father's signature color of red, but was instead drawn to green.
-Eventually, after an encounter with a dragonfly, he came to use it as a symbol of his own work.
+Familiar with the works of his father, the 5th Bunsai, from an early age, the 6th generation did not inherit the signature color red, but was instead captivated by the color green.
+Eventually, after encountering a dragonfly, he came to use it as a symbol of his own work.

-One day, a dragonfly flew into the garden and landed on his finger as if to speak to him, and the voice of his late father echoed in his mind, saying, "Don't be shy, use it."
-From that moment on, dragonflies began to appear one after another in his works, and this work, "Double Dragon Vase," boasts a sculptural beauty that could be said to be the culmination of his work.
+One day, a dragonfly flew into the garden and landed on her finger as if to speak to her, and the voice of her late father echoed in her heart, saying, "Use it without hesitation."
+From that moment on, dragonflies began to appear one after another in her works, and this work, "Double Dragon Vase," boasts a sculptural beauty that could be said to be the culmination of her work.

-The overall piece has a slender form, but the balance between the narrow waist and the flared hem is exquisite, giving it a sense of visual stability.
+Although the overall piece has a slender form, the balance between the waistline and the flared hem is exquisite, giving it a sense of visual stability.
 The pale brown texture has a rustic feel that evokes the warmth of the earth, while the white ribbon decoration in the center gives the piece a modern impression.
-The ribbon is engraved with a circular pattern, which can be interpreted as alluding to themes such as "harmony" and "circle."
+The ribbon is engraved with a circular pattern, which can also be interpreted as suggesting themes such as "harmony" and "circle."

-At first glance the form may seem like an exotic design, but the meticulous workmanship and texture of the materials give it a true feel of authentic Kyoto ware, and the Japanese concepts of "space" and "space" give the piece a harmonious overall look.
+At first glance, the form may seem exotic, but the meticulous workmanship and texture of the materials give it a true sense of authentic Kyoto ware, and the Japanese "space" and "white space" create a harmonious whole.

-Although the dragonfly wings are arranged symmetrically, there is a slight difference in the expression of each, creating a beautiful, natural, non-mechanical sway.
-The impression changes from moment to moment depending on the viewing angle, creating a vivid sensation as if the moment in space when the dragonfly is about to take flight has been captured.
+Although the dragonfly wings are arranged symmetrically, each has a slightly different expression, creating a beautiful, natural, and non-mechanical sway.
+The impression changes from moment to moment depending on the viewing angle, creating a vivid sense of space, as if the moment "a dragonfly is about to take flight" has been captured.

 The lineage of Bunsai Kiln and the challenge of the sixth generation

-The background to the creation of this "Double Dragon Vase" lies in the long history of Bunsai Kiln.
-It has been over 170 years since the founder, Ogawa Bunsuke, acquired kiln-building techniques in Kyushu and founded the company as "Bunsai" in 1847.
-It was in 1873 that the kiln was built in Gojozaka.
-Since then, the traditions of Kyoto ware have been passed down for six generations, and the techniques and spirit have been handed down to the present day.
+The background to the creation of this "Double Dragon Vase" is the long history of Bunsai Kiln.
+It has been over 170 years since the first generation, Ogawa Bunsuke, mastered kiln-building techniques in Kyushu and founded the company as "Bunsai" in 1847.
+The kiln was built in Gojozaka in 1873.
+Since then, the traditions of Kyoto ware have been passed down through six generations, and the techniques and spirit have been passed down to the present day.

-The sixth generation, Ogawa Bunsai (Oki), studied sculpture and then thoroughly re-learned Kyoto pottery techniques, challenging himself to create more free and three-dimensional forms.
-Without resting on his laurels, he continues to broaden his horizons and create works, taking on the challenge of the Nitten Exhibition and solo exhibitions, as well as everyday vessels and spatial objects, truly embodying "succession and innovation."
+The sixth generation, Ogawa Bunsai (Oki), studied sculpture and then thoroughly re-learned Kyoto pottery techniques, thereby challenging himself to create freer, three-dimensional forms.
+Without resting on his laurels, he has continued to broaden his horizons, taking on the challenge of the Nitten Exhibition and solo exhibitions, as well as creating everyday vessels and spatial objects, truly embodying the concept of "inheritance and innovation."

 "While praying for peace, I will do my best to create what I believe to be beautiful."